 At ECU, we teach business differently to other universities.
 We really focus on your employability skills through all of our Business courses.

-Work placements, internships and our unique Business Edge program play an important part in helping you enter the world of business.
+Work placements, internships and our successful Business Edge program play an important part in helping you enter the world of business.

-So whether you're an aspiring entrepreneur, a future marketing professional, or a potential hospitality or tourism dynamo, we'll ensure you get off to a great start.
+So whether you're an aspiring accountant, a future marketing professional, or a potential hospitality or tourism dynamo, we'll ensure you get off to a great start.

 ECU Business students have plenty of opportunities available to them to gain knowledge and skills in an industry setting.